doublemoulinet/Morrowind-Modular-Mod-Guide/CONTENT.md

 	- Cleaning: ESP requires cleaning
 1. [Expedition to Mzelthuand](https://www.nexusmods.com/morrowind/mods/45229?)
 	- Download the Main File and the updated ESP
-	- Extract and drop the new ESP into the mod archive.
-Rezip and install as a single package
 1. [Immersive Madness](https://www.nexusmods.com/morrowind/mods/44983?)
 1. [Mage Robes](https://www.nexusmods.com/morrowind/mods/45739?)
 	- Enable the following BAIN options: